Western Lake, Texas

 Western Lake is a census-designated place in Parker County, Texas, United States.
-This was a new CDP for the 2010 census with a population of 1,525.
+It was a new CDP for the 2010 census.
+As of the 2020 census, Western Lake had a population of 1,762.

 Geography

 Western Lake is located approximately 12 miles south of Weatherford is south central Parker County.
 It is part of the Dallas–Fort Worth metroplex.

 According to the United States Census Bureau, the CDP has a total area of 3.52 sqmi, of which 3.47 sqmi is land and 0.05 sqmi is water.

 Demographics

 Western Lake first appeared as a census designated place in the 2010 U.S. census.